bitboss-ca/freebsd-arm-tools/README.md

 ### Caution
 It's important that you read and _understand_ these instructions before you dive in.
-If you follow to the bottom, but don't get it, so a little research.
+If you follow to the bottom, but don't get it, do a little research.
 Start by reading the FreeBSD man pages for gpart and growfs.

 ### Procedure